 \subsection{Numerical Solution and Calculation of SAS Signal}

 We applied the Runge-Kutta method to solve the system of coupled differential equations.
 The density matrix $\rho(v, \Delta, t)$ gives the number of atoms in each of their internal states at time $t$ for a certain velocity $v$ and laser detuning $\Delta$.
-Fig. \ref{fig:intro} illustrates the computational workflow used to obtained the numerical solution.
+Fig. \ref{fig:ModelingFlowChart} illustrates the computational workflow used to obtain the numerical solution.

 The observed SAS spectrum represents an effective absorption signal that is derived from the total fluorescence emitted by an ensemble of atoms.
-This fluorescence is averaged over time and the Maxwellian velocity distribution, and the fluorescence resulting from the decay of a single excited state, denoted as $\beta$, is expressed in \cite{Maguire_Bijnen_Mese_Scholten_2006}:
+This fluorescence is averaged over time and the Maxwellian velocity distribution.
+The fluorescence resulting from the decay of a single excited state, denoted as $\beta$, is expressed as \cite{Maguire_Bijnen_Mese_Scholten_2006}:

 The total fluorescence signal $F(\Delta)$, which represents the ensemble-averaged absorption measured at a given laser detuning $\Delta$, is calculated by summing the contributions from all excited states $\beta$ ($\sum_{\beta} F_{\beta}$) after performing the velocity-averaging step: